Downspout Drainage and Diverter

 You're correct that the downspout splash blocks, or diverters as some people call them, are of little benefit.
 The only thing they do is absorb some of the downward energy of the water as it rushed down the downspout.
 Without the splash blocks, you'd have a large hole next to your home where soil used to be.

 Storms produce vast quantities of water on roofs.
-An average-sized ranch home that has a roof area close to 2,400 square feet will generate nearly 1,500 gallons of water during a storm that dumps 1-inch of rain.
+An average-sized ranch home that has a roof area close to 2,400 square feet will generate nearly 200 cubic feet of water, or 1,500 gallons, during a storm that dumps 1-inch of rain.
 That's a tremendous amount of water to concentrate around the foundation of your home.

 Note that some parts of the nation do not allow you to store this water because of water rights that were sold or leased many years ago.
 Someone downstream of you may have negotiated the rights to get the water that falls naturally out of the sky.